jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

-> I think N never let go of how Z antagonized him as Noah for so long.
+> I'm sure that N never let go of how Z antagonized him as Noah for so long.
 And N only became Moebius to be with M; he could probably not care less about Z's motivations.

 > And with that in mind, it makes even more sense how he ended up helping Matthew and unlocking the Ouroboros power: it served his own purposes at the time, and he's fine if it ends up hurting Moebius.